danielcbit/apcctrl/doc/manual/manual.rst

 The default configuration calls for a USB connected UPS.
 This is the most common connection for modern UPSes, especially those used with Windows computers.
-All other apcupsd drivers are available (apcsmart, dumb, net, snmp, pcnet) and can be used simply by editing the configuration file ``UPSCABLE``, ``UPSTYPE``, and ``DEVICE`` settings as described elsewhere in this manual.
+All other apcctrl drivers are available (apcsmart, dumb, net, snmp, pcnet) and can be used simply by editing the configuration file ``UPSCABLE``, ``UPSTYPE``, and ``DEVICE`` settings as described elsewhere in this manual.